Modern Data Masterclass

 Mahdi is a product & data leader with eight years of experience in the data space.
 I spent most of my career designing and building petabyte-scale data platforms in multiple industries (AdTech, SaaS, and Finance) while switching between various hats (data engineer, tech lead, data architect, and ML Ops engineer).

-Data Modeling for Data Products
+Data Modelling for Data Products

 Mahdi Karabiben